 2) On machine with web server (machine 1), download and install VC Runtime if not already installed.

 – The version of VC Runtime that you have to install depends on the version of ColdFusion.

 (32-bit VC Runtime for 32-bit Web server and 64-bit VC Runtime for 64-bit Web server.

 If you are not sure, you can install both)

 and ColdFusion 10 needs VC Runtime 2010

-3) Copy the following contents from the machine where ColdFusion is running to the machine where Web server is running at the same location.
+3) Copy the following contents from the machine 1 (where ColdFusion is running) to machine 2 (where the Web server is running), and place them in the same location on machine 2.

 4) Open a Command prompt on machine 2 and run the CF wsconfig tool:

-It will open a configuration window where you have to provide AppServer Host as the ColdFusion Server IP.
+It will open a configuration window where you have to provide AppServer Host as the ColdFusion Server IP or machine name.

 Distributed environment is ready for use.
 Send requests to the Web server’s URL with cfm files under web server root and same files under ColdFusion’s Web root.